raganwald/raganwald.github.com/_posts/2016-04-22-the-genuine-javascript-sieve-of-eratosthenes.md

      433, 439, 443, 449, 457, 461, 463, 467, 479, 487, 491,
      499, 503, 509, 521, 523, 541]
 {% endhighlight %}

+The exposition ran out of steam like a clock winding down.
+Ben looked at Althea, anxiously.
+"What do you think?"

+"Ben," Althea began, "This is much cleaner than the code from the blog."
+Ben nodded.
+"But," Althea continued, "If you were to show this to me in an interview, I would ask you about performance.
+Does this improve on the original?
+Or is it the same thing, dressed up in nicer code?"

+"Do you see the problem with this code?
+It has the performance characteristics of [Trial Division](https://en.wikipedia.org/wiki/Trial_division): Every number, whether prime or not, must be 'touched' by every prime smaller than it, whether it is divisible by that prime or not.
+Melissa O'Neill calls this an 'Unfaithful Sieve' in her paper [The Genuine Sieve of Eratosthenes][g]."

 So far so good, but looking at our implementation of `merge`, we can see that the way it works is that as we take things from a collection of lists merged together, we're invoking a series of comparisons, one for each list.
 So every time we come across a composite number, we're invoking one comparison for each prime less than the composite number.